ddykiel/ddykiel.github.io/_posts/2020-05-18-crossword-poem.md

 comments: false
 ---

-I created this website with three other students as part of my Software Engineering class.
+I created this interactive poetry board with three other students as part of my Software Engineering class.
 We designed and implemented the website for Dr. Emily Carr, a professional poet.

 ## Website
 [Click here to experience the website!](https://crosswordpoetry.github.io/)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/v4nLQnCpTjM" frameborder="0"> </iframe>

 ## Code